Sachin2556/East-Central-Railway/README.md

 ## Features

 1. **Home Page**:
-   - Designed using HTML and CSS.
+   - Designed using HTML, CSS and JAVASCRIPT.
    - Includes a responsive navigation bar with links to other pages.
    - Informative sections about East Central Railway.

 2. **Navigation Bar**:
-   - Links to Home, About, Services, Contact, and Administration pages.
+   - Links to Home, email, Services, Contact, Administration pages and a lot of things.
    - Responsive design for better usability on various devices.

 3. **Administration Login Page**: